chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/DAC/DAC_SimpleConversion/readme.txt

   @endverbatim

 @par Example Description

+This example provides a short description of how to use the DAC peripheral to do a simple conversion.

 This example provides a short description of how to use the DAC peripheral to do a simple conversation in 8 bits right alignment of 0xFF value, the result of